autometrics-dev/autometrics-go/README.md

 have the `--latency-ms` values to match the values given in your buckets.
 The values in the buckets are given in _seconds_.
 By default, the generator will error and tell you the valid default values if they don't match.
-If the default values do not match you use case, you can change the buckets in the init call, and add a `-custom-latency` argument to the `//go:generate` invocation.
+If the default values do not match your use case, you can change the buckets in the init call, and add a `-custom-latency` argument to the `//go:generate` invocation.

 ```patch